Agoric/documentation/.github/contributing.md

 Here are a couple of rules to follow:
 - The content must be written in **English**
 - The content must be written in **markdown** (`.md` file extension)
+- Code samples should adhere to Agoric formatting rules.
+They can be found in the form of a [prettier config](https://github.com/Agoric/new-repo/blob/master/.prettierrc.json) and [eslint config](https://github.com/Agoric/new-repo/blob/master/.eslintrc.js)

 If it's your first contribution, it will go through a [pull request](https://help.github.com/en/articles/about-pull-requests#about-pull-requests) process, that is, someone will need to review and accept your changes first